Myoclonus epilepsy with ragged-red fibers

 The most common erroneous practice that impacts investigative and therapeutic decisions is the failure to distinguish PM from IBM, NAM, and inflammatory dystrophies (ie, Duchenne muscular dystrophy, dysferlinopathy, calpainopathy, merosin deficient sarcoglycanopathy), owing to erroneous pathologic interpretation of the biopsy and the failure to correlate the histology with the clinical phenotype.
 The muscle fiber necrosis in PM is due to invasion of seemingly intact muscle fibers by cytotoxic lymphocytes; in contrast, the invasion of muscle fibers in dystrophies is mostly by macrophages.
 However, in cases where endomysial infiltration is associated with lymphocytes, these cells lack the MHC/CD8 complex that is typical of PM and IBM as noted above.
 Some observations have confirmed that up to 15% of biopsies from patients with typical clinical features of IBM demonstrate only inflammation, like that seen in PM, but without the classic vacuoles (22).
 These patients labeled as PM/IBM or probable IBM need to be distinguished from PM on the basis of the typical clinical phenotype and the large number of COX-negative and “ragged-blue” fibers seen in the biopsy.
 In NAM the predominant cell invading muscle fibers are macrophages but, in contrast with dystrophies where the disease manifests slowly over years, NAM evolves acutely or within weeks and is often associated with antibodies.
 Errors can be avoided by a combined evaluation of the clinical with the histologic and immunopathologic findings.

-The treatment of polymyositis and NAM remains empirical, and separate large-scale, prospective, controlled clinical studies have not been performed (30; 36; 37; 39; 36; 40; 105; 46; 49).
+The treatment of polymyositis, NAM, and anti-synthetase syndrome remains empirical, and separate large-scale, prospective, controlled clinical studies have not been performed (30; 36; 37; 39; 46; 49; 36; 40; 114).
 In most old series, patients had not been screened to exclude inclusion body myositis, which appears to resist all therapies.

-The goal of therapy in polymyositis is to improve function in activities of daily living by improving muscle strength.
+The main goal of therapy in all three myositis groups is to improve function in activities of daily living by improving muscle strength.
 Although improvement in strength is usually accompanied by a fall in serum creatine kinase, decreases of serum creatine kinase alone need to be interpreted with caution because most immunosuppressive therapies lower serum muscle enzyme levels without necessarily improving muscle strength.
 Unfortunately, this has been misinterpreted as "chemical improvement" and has formed the basis for the common habit of "chasing" or "treating" the creatine kinase level instead of monitoring muscle strength, a practice that has led to prolonged use of unnecessary immunosuppressive drugs and erroneous assessment of their efficacy (33; 46).
-The wisdom of discontinuing these drugs if, after adequate trials, they have caused only reduction in creatine kinase and not objective improvement in muscle strength has been repeatedly emphasized (28; 30; 33; 40; 44).
 The most commonly used drugs are steroids and nonsteroidal immunosuppressive agents.

 Corticosteroids.
 Prednisone is the first-line drug of this empirical treatment.

 Response to prednisone determines whether or not stronger immunosuppressive drugs will be needed; therefore, one may prefer an aggressive approach with high-dose prednisone beginning early in the disease (33; 46; 2015a).
-A high, single-daily, morning dose of 80 to 100 mg for an initial period of 3 to 4 weeks is preferable.
-Prednisone is then tapered over a 10-week period to an 80 to 100 mg single dose every other day by gradually reducing the "off-day" dose by 10 mg per week or faster, if side effects occur (though this carries a greater risk of breakthrough of disease).
-If there is evidence of efficacy and no serious side effects, then the dosage is reduced gradually by 5 to 10 mg every 3 to 4 weeks, until the lowest possible dose that controls the disease is reached.
-If by the time the dosage has been reduced to 80 to 100 mg every other day (approximately 14 weeks after initiating therapy), no objective benefit remains (defined as increased muscle strength and not as decreased serum creatine kinase or subjective feeling of increased energy), the patient may be considered unresponsive to prednisone; tapering may be accelerated while another immunosuppressive drug is started (28).
+A high, single-daily, morning dose of 60 to 80 mg for an initial period of 3 to 4 weeks is preferable.
+Prednisone is then tapered over a 6 to 8-week period to an 60 to 80 mg single dose every other day by gradually reducing the "off-day" dose by 10 mg per week or faster, if side effects occur (though this carries a greater risk of breakthrough of disease).
+If there is evidence of efficacy and no serious side effects, then the dosage is reduced gradually until the lowest possible dose that controls the disease is reached.
+If by the time the dosage has been reduced to every other day and no objective benefit (defined as increased muscle strength) has been observed, the patient may be considered unresponsive to prednisone; tapering may be then accelerated while a second-line therapy is considered (28).

 The merits of a single-dose, alternate-day program in minimizing side effects (cushingoid appearance, diabetes, obesity, high blood pressure, osteoporosis, avascular necrosis of the hip, retarded growth in children) while adequately controlling the underlying disease have been previously discussed (28; 30).

 Prednisone failures and nonsteroidal therapies.
-Almost all patients with polymyositis respond to steroids to some degree and for some period of time.
-Some patients, however, fail to adequately respond and others become steroid resistant.
-The rationale for starting another immunosuppressive drug in polymyositis patients already responding to steroids is based on the following criteria: (1) the need for a "steroid-sparing" drug when the patient has developed significant complications despite steroid responsiveness, (2) repeated relapses when attempting to lower a high steroid dosage, (3) ineffectiveness of an adequate dose of prednisone for at least a 2- to 3-month period, and (4) rapidly progressive disease with evolving severe weakness and respiratory failure.
+Almost all patients with polymyositis, NAM, and anti-synthetase syndrome myositis respond to steroids to some degree and for some period of time.
+The rationale for starting another immunosuppressive drug in those patients is based on the following criteria: (1) the need for a "steroid-sparing" drug when the patient has developed significant complications despite steroid responsiveness, (2) repeated relapses when attempting to lower a high steroid dosage, (3) ineffectiveness of an adequate dose of prednisone for at least a 2- to 3-month period, and (4) rapidly progressive disease with evolving severe weakness and respiratory failure.
 The preference for selecting the next-in-line immunosuppressive therapy is, however, empirical.
 The choice is typically based on a physician's own bias, personal experience with each drug, and assessment of the relative efficacy to safety ratio.
-The following immunomodulating or immunosuppressive therapies are used in the treatment of patients with polymyositis.
+The following immunomodulating or immunosuppressive therapies are used in the treatment of these patients.

 Azathioprine.
 Although low doses (1.5 to 2 mg/kg/day) are commonly used, one may prefer higher doses up to 3 mg/kg for more effective immunosuppression in difficult cases.
 This drug is well tolerated and has fewer side effects than others, but it acts slowly (effects are not seen until 3 to 6 months of treatment).
 It follows that patience is required before concluding that the drug is ineffective.
 Azathioprine, metabolized by xanthine oxidase, can be severely toxic to the liver or bone marrow if given concurrently with allopurinol; therefore, combined use should be avoided.

 Mycophenolate mofetil.
-Mycophenolate mofetil is an immunosuppressive drug that inhibits the purine pathway on the T cells with promising results (124), although control studies have not been performed.
+Mycophenolate mofetil is an immunosuppressive drug that inhibits the purine pathway on the T cells with promising results (135), although control studies have not been performed.
 It has the advantage of working faster than azathioprine, and it is well tolerated.
-Doses up to 2000 to 3000 mg per day in 2 divided doses are recommended.
+Doses up to 2000 to 3000 mg per day in two divided doses are recommended.

 Methotrexate.
-Methotrexate is now preferred by some practitioners because it acts faster than azathioprine.
-It can be given orally, starting at 7.5 mg weekly for the first 3 weeks (given in a total of 3 doses, 2.5 mg every 12 hours), increasing it gradually by 2.5 mg/week up to a total of 15 to 25 mg weekly.
-An important very rare side effect is methotrexate-pneumonitis, which can be difficult to distinguish from the interstitial lung disease accompanying polymyositis and is often associated with Jo-1 antibodies, as described above.
+Methotrexate is preferred by some practitioners because it acts faster than azathioprine.
+It can be given orally, starting at 7.5 mg weekly for the first three weeks (given in a total of three doses, 2.5 mg every 12 hours), increasing it gradually by 2.5 mg/week up to a total of 15 to 25 mg weekly.
+An important very rare side effect is methotrexate-pneumonitis, which can be difficult to distinguish from the interstitial lung disease accompanying some of these patients, especially those with Jo-1 antibodies, as described above.

 Cyclophosphamide.
 Preferably, cyclophosphamide is given intravenously at doses of 0.5 to 1 gm/m2 per month.
 Cyclophosphamide has shown promising results in some patients (19).
 Although in our hands it was ineffective in patients with severe disease, the drug may be helpful in a subset of patients with interstitial lung disease (27).